pb-10/introduction-to-dart/exercises on DART/assignment.md

 }

 ```
-## [10]Give the Color class a constructor named Color.black that sets all three properties to zero.
+## [11] Give the Color class a constructor named Color.black that sets all three properties to zero.
 ```
 class Color {
   int red;